Continuity of extensions of Lipschitz maps: Examples of good approximability

-Let us remark, that property (\ref{eqn:2pointlip}) implies property (\ref{eqn:lip}), provided that the set $A$ is geodesically convex, i.e. if for any two points $x,y\in A$ the distance $d_v^w(x,y)$ is realized by a path lying in the set $A$.
-The proof follows similar lines to that of the proof above.
+Let us remark that property (\ref{eqn:2pointlip}) implies property (\ref{eqn:lip}), provided that the set $A$ is geodesically convex, i.e. if for any two points $x,y\in A$ the distance $d_v^w(x,y)$ is realized by a path lying in the set $A$.